 Start

-What To Do If Your Fiancé(e) Visa is Rejected
+What To Do If Your K1 Visa Is Rejected?

-If your K-1 petition was rejected because of a simple error with your petition or filing fees, the best thing to do may be to just refile the petition with the help of an immigration attorney.
-However, if your petition was denied due to your ineligibility, it may require more steps.
+If your K-1 visa was rejected because of a simple error with your petition or filing fees, the best thing to do may be to just refile the petition with the help of an immigration attorney.
+However, if your K1 visa was denied due to your ineligibility, it may require further steps.

 Other steps that you can take to improve your chances of a successful K-1 visa application include:

-• Making sure you have all documents requested by the right authorities indicated.
+• Ensure you have all the documents requested by the relevant authorities indicated.

-• Ensuring you file your application by taking note of processing times and requirements.
+• Ensure you file your application by taking note of processing times and requirements.
 The consular representative is the ultimate issuing authority who will approve or reject your K-1 visa.
-Therefore, you must provide any additional documentation and evidence requested by the consular officer in addition to mandatory documents.
+Therefore, you must provide any additional documentation and evidence requested by the consular officer in addition to the mandatory documents.

 Legal Motions